Paulander/recon-lite/recon_roadmap_m2.md

 Engine‑based eval can be used more sparsely (e.g. once per move, or on sampled ticks) if cost is an issue.

+- **KRK‑first teacher configuration (practical default)**:
+  - Install a local Stockfish binary and standardize on depth 3 (optionally 4 for overnight runs) as the teacher for KRK endgames.
+  - Generate KRK (and related endgame) games using `MacroEngine` or the KRK persistent demo, log per‑ply FENs, and feed those FENs with Stockfish depth‑3 evals into `demos/experiments/train_and_refresh.py` to refresh `macro_weight_pack.swp` and `krk_phase_weight_pack.swp` before implementing the more general M3/M4 learning loops.

 ### 1.2 Tick and Episode Schema

 Define a standard structure for logging: